kyegomez/APACAI/Documents/Ideas/README.md

 * optimize the healthcare care through information
 * medical transcription is foundational
 * outrun instituotional bloat with true value
+* crappy mri 3,000$, automate mri analysis, file image format .dicon => transform to png, slice them up, or get a 3d representation of a mri into a nerf, has a coordinate system
+* HMO, Firm,
+* Transcription in 3 minutes and not 5 hours
+* Alignment of corporate people is the main obstacle
+* remove cost centers
+* optimize transcriptions => make 50% faster
+* target dermatalogits,
+* long term memory, with all conversations in The Domain,
+* Entertainment industry, dubs => move in synchronization with dubs to mouth facial expression.control net for video and audio
+* Force multiplayer, divide and conquer.
+* take out weak links, generate alot of profitable cashflow,

+* Build out medical team of consultants,
+* FIND MRI DATASETS TRANSFORM INTO IMAGES AND THEN TRAIN ON KOSMOS

+* Medical Transcriptions should be one of the most important and profitable tasks to tackle, gain an understanding of medical transcription.
+Provide really good proof of concept, train on MRI, transcription data
+* STRATEGICALLY APPLY SOLUTIONS FOR TRANSFORMATIVE CHANGE
+* Least amount of legal restrictions, no lawsuit and pursue that revenue stream
 *